 What we didn’t like: When attempting Swiss meringue, the mixer could only produce a thick goo.
 While making cookies, it bucked a little when it encountered large chocolate chunks.

-Braun Multi Mix 9 Speed: This mixer was uncomfortable to hold, and squealed noisily every time I used it.
+- Braun Multi Mix 9 Speed: This mixer was uncomfortable to hold, and squealed noisily when in use.

 What's the difference between a hand mixer and a hand blender?